git clone https://github.com/openliberty/guide-openshift-codeready-containers.git

 commands, run the following command to see instructions on how to configure your PATH:

-crc oc-env
+crc podman-env

 WINDOWS